 A political analyst is someone who gives their opinion about how politicians are running the country.

 The initial thing you should do is to educate yourself about all the different perspectives surrounding politics.
-Study global issues and learn as much as you can about those that work in government.
+Study global issues and learn as much as possible about those working in government.

 Why become a Political Analyst?

-If you are interested in politics, then being a political analyst is ideal for you.
+If you are interested in politics, being a political analyst is ideal.
 You’ll be able to keep up with the latest news, analyze it, and interpret it for others.
 That’s what makes this type of job so rewarding.

 Political analysts are experts in the political system.
-They have vast knowledge about how politics affects society and what’s going on politically around the world.
+They have vast knowledge about how politics affects society and what’s happening politically worldwide.

 Becoming a Political Analyst is an exciting career choice.
 There are various opportunities for advancement, and you can even become a talk show host!

-If you like to read and write about current events, this might be the job for you.
-You can share your opinions with other people or help them understand what’s going on in different parts of the world.
+This might be your job if you like reading and writing about current events.
+You can share your opinions with others or help them understand what’s happening in different parts of the world.

 How long does it take to become a Political Analyst?